-The P2X7 receptor is distinct from the other P2X receptor subunits in that it has an intracellular carboxyl-terminal cysteine-rich (Ccys) region between the end of the second transmembrane segment and the conserved YXXXK trafficking motif (17) as well as a C-terminal tail that is >120 amino acids longer (18).
-The marked facilitation in the time course and amplitude of agonist-evoked responses of P2X7 receptors to repeated applications and dilation of the channel pore (18 -20) can be modified by naturally occurring polymorphisms in the C-terminal tail (21), and C-terminal mutations modify pore dilation (18), trafficking (22), and the interaction with other proteins (23).
-However, the extent to which other variant parts of the receptor contribute to the mechanism underlying the slow initial time course and facilitation is less clear (20).
-At rodent P2X7 receptors, the P2X7k splice variant, with an alternative N terminus and TM1, shows differences in agonist sensitivity and pore formation (13).
-This suggests that the amino terminus, and potentially interactions of juxta-TM intracellular amino and carboxyl termini, regulate P2X7 receptor properties.
+The P2X7 receptor is distinct from the other P2X receptor subunits in that it has an intracellular carboxyl terminal cysteine rich (Ccys) region between the end of the second transmembrane segment and the conserved YXXXK trafficking motif (17), as well as a C terminal tail that is >120 amino acids longer (18).
+The marked facilitation in the time-course and amplitude of agonist evoked responses of P2X7 receptors to repeated applications and dilation of the channel pore (18-20) can be modified by naturally occurring polymorphisms in the C terminal tail (e.g.(21)) and C terminal mutations modify pore dilation

+(18), trafficking (22), and interaction with other proteins (23).
+However, the extent that other variant parts of the receptor contribute to the mechanism underlying the slow initial time course and facilitation is less clear (20).
+At rodent P2X7 receptors the P2X7k splice variant, with an alternative N terminus and TM1, shows differences in agonist sensitivity and pore formation (13).
+This suggests that amino terminus, and potentially interactions of juxta-TM intracellular amino and carboxyl termini, regulate P2X7 receptor properties.

-In this study, we determined the contribution of the pre-TM1 amino-terminal domain and the unique hP2X7 receptor Ccys region to P2X receptor properties by making a series of chimeras (of pre-TM1 amino regions) and insertions/deletions of the Ccys region to human P2X1, 2, and 7 receptors.
-We have shown that both the amino and Ccys regions are involved in the regulation of the channel time course and large pore formation.
-Interestingly, mutation of both these regions returns the mutant P2X7 receptor back to wild-type kinetics of activation and pore formation, suggesting that interaction between the intracellular juxtamembrane regions plays an important regulatory role.
+In this study we have determined the contribution of the pre-TM1 amino terminal domain and the unique hP2X7 receptor Ccys region to P2X receptor properties by making a series of chimeras (of pre-TM1 amino regions) and insertions/deletions of the Ccys region to human P2X1,2 and 7 receptors.
+We have shown that both the amino and Ccys region are involved in regulation of channel time-course and large pore formation.
+Interestingly mutation of both these regions returns the mutant P2X7 receptor back to wild type kinetics of activation and pore formation, suggesting that interaction between the intracellular juxta-membrane regions plays an important regulatory role.